Emergent Causal-Geometric Dynamics Across Depth in Large Language Models: Methodology

-\paragraph{Predicted output-centric intervention.} An \textit{output-centric intervention} attempts to directly influence the model’s output prediction by intervening on the hidden-layer activations of the final token, whose representation is used to produce the output.
-Unlike input-centric interventions, this method steers the model’s output toward a desired target by using representations associated with that outcome (for intuition see Fig. \ref{fig:intervention-visual}).
-In the Months task, this corresponds to shifting the representation of the last token from one associated with a target prediction $\gamma$ toward that of a different prediction $\gamma'$.
+\paragraph{Output-centric intervention.} An \textit{output-centric intervention} attempts to directly influence the model’s output prediction by intervening on the hidden-layer activations of the final token, whose representation is used to produce the output.
+Unlike input-centric interventions, this method steers the model’s output toward a desired target by using representations associated with that outcome.
+In the Months task, this corresponds to shifting the representation of the last token from one associated with a target prediction $\gamma$ toward that of a different prediction $\gamma'$ via $V_{L}(\gamma,\gamma')$ (Eqn.~\ref{eqn:steer_vec}).

-Prediction-centric steering vectors are computed by taking centroid differences between last-token representations of prompts whose model prediction is $\gamma$ and those whose prediction is $\gamma'$.
-Concretely, for each layer $L$, we group prompts according to their \emph{baseline model prediction} and compute the centroids of the hidden representations of the final token for prompts whose prediction is $\gamma$ and those whose prediction is $\gamma'$.
-The prediction-centric steering vector is then defined as the difference between these centroids.
-Unlike the input-centric intervention, which isolates specific input properties, this method directly targets prediction-level representations.
-As in the input-centric case, the intervention is applied via simple vector addition, but here the steering vector is added only to the final token.
-The effect of this intervention is also quantified by the change in the models prediction preference.
+Output-centric steering vectors are computed by taking centroid differences between last-token representations of prompts whose model prediction is $\gamma$ and those whose prediction is $\gamma'$.
+Concretely, for each layer $L$, we group prompts according to their baseline model prediction and compute the centroids of the hidden representations of the final token for prompts whose prediction is $\gamma$ and those whose prediction is $\gamma'$.
+The output-centric steering vector is then defined as the difference between these centroids.
+Unlike the input-centric intervention, which isolates specific context properties, this method directly targets prediction representations.
+As in the input-centric case, the intervention is applied via vector addition, but here the steering vector is added only to the final token.
+The effect of this intervention is also quantified by the change in the model's prediction behavior (Eqn.~\ref{eqn:logit_measure}).